Murciano207/SpookFinance-docs/smart-contracts/smart-pools/liquidity-bootstrapping-faq.md

 Decide on critical parameters, such as sale duration, starting and ending weights, and estimate the demand \(i.e., expected sale rate\), using the [LBP simulator](https://docs.google.com/spreadsheets/d/1t6VsMJF8lh4xuH_rfPNdT5DM3nY4orF9KFOj2HdMmuY/edit?usp=sharing) to adjust the settings until you are happy with the resulting price curve. \(Best practice is to copy/download it, then customize to your own use case.\)

-Post on [\#token-requests](https://discord.gg/VbDahbKd2e) to request eligibility for governance token rewards. \(At least a week’s advance notice is recommended, and YOGI rewards require an active CoinGecko price feed, or at least "preview" mode.\) You can submit your pool metadata on [this form](https://docs.google.com/forms/d/18uAtnWJk7eVXl1VTnKAX5NmMJUST9pvvF43E3YtjT4E/) \(e.g., token symbol and name, icons for the token and pool, descriptive text, a url for the sale page, etc.\)
+Post on [\#token-requests](https://discord.gg/VbDahbKd2e) to request eligibility for governance token rewards. \(At least a week’s advance notice is recommended.\)

 If your pool is eligible for weekly YOGI rewards, they will be distributed to your LPs automatically.
-See the [Liquidity Mining ](../../core-concepts/bal-liquidity-mining/)page for staking and other special cases.
-If you contribute significant long-term liquidity to the platform, you can apply to have smart contract deployment gas costs reimbursed from the Balancer Ecosystem fund [here](https://docs.google.com/forms/d/e/1FAIpQLSeLAowndhx7n_ANMME16ZyPkvZgeJx0gcmP8loxoF0ZNMW6BQ/viewform).
+However, to receive YOGI rewards yourself, you must inform the Yogi team and share a EOA wallet for you to receive the distribtion.

 Here's the general process to deploy a Liquidity Bootstrapping Smart Pool, conduct the token sale, and recover the proceeds: